jameshanlon/cheese/pages/home-surveys.md

 you afterwards on a USB memory stick, so you can review the findings at any point.

 Following the survey, a briefing is carried out on the main problems that were identified and how they might be remedied.
-You will have the opportunity to borrow a CHEESE *energy monitoring and action pack* containing simple-to-use meters to monitor energy use and information on DIY energy-saving techniques.
+We will record your current energy use by looking at your gas and electricity bills (you will need to [find them in advance](/pre-survey-info/#preparation) and you will have the opportunity to borrow a *CHEESE energy monitoring and action pack* containing simple-to-use meters to monitor energy use and information on DIY energy-saving techniques.

 Because we are continuously developing the CHEESE Project and its approach, we will ask you to complete a short questionnaire after the survey to obtain feedback and to learn how effective the survey was for you.
-We will follow up again after a month, three months and a year to see if your energy use has changed!
+We will follow up again after a month and after a year to see if your energy use has changed!

 ## Testimonials